Olive Gibbs: Political career

 Gibbs entered Oxfordshire politics in 1953 and became the second woman Lord Mayor of Oxford (the first was Florence Kathleen Lower).
 She served as Lord Mayor twice, in 1974–75 and 1981–82, stepping in the second time to replace a colleague who had died halfway through his term.
 She was also the first woman to chair Oxfordshire County Council.
 Her husband, Edmund (accountant and founder of an eponymous Oxfordshire firm) was also a councillor for some time.
+She was influential in campaigning for the 1950s demolition of the infamous and spiked Cutteslowe Walls, which divided an Oxford council estate from nearby private housing.